Inside the BPI Money Museum in Cebu |

 In 1903, the first Philippine system of currency under the American regime were minted in San Francisco and Philadelphia.
 The coins were named after Charles Conant who developed the new monetary currency.
 They were designed by Filipino artist, Melecio Figueroa.

 It would have been better if some of the displayed coins would also show the image side of either a standing woman with an anvil or a seated muscled man.
+Another unique feature of these American-era coins was the half-centavo which was made of bronze.

 7. Classical Beauties

-El Banco de Español Filipino or The Bank of the Philippine Islands printed a collection of paper money (both in Spanish and English versions) known as the "Good Luck Women" in 1908.
+El Banco de EspaƱol Filipino or The Bank of the Philippine Islands printed a collection of paper money (both in Spanish and English versions) known as the "Good Luck Women" in 1908.
 When I saw samples of these bills in the BPI Museum, I got super excited.

 8. The English Series